The Mythic Body: A Guide to Jungian Archetypes in Nude Art Photography

 Application:

-- Photograph pregnant nudes or mothers with children.
+- Photograph pregnant nudes or mothers with their children to directly engage with themes of creation and nurture.

-- Incorporate circular shapes and water elements in your compositions.
+- Incorporate circular shapes (symbolizing wholeness and the womb) and water elements (symbolizing birth and the unconscious) into your compositions.

 Lola Melani